In TypeScript, the boolean

 let isAuthenticated: boolean = false;

-Comparison operators return a boolean value as a result of comparing two values.
+Comparison operators return a boolean value as a result of the comparison between two values.

 ==